Who is DJ FLOW?

 The Affiliations

 Flow is a member of the Mac Vinyl Collective, Mac Agency's roster of world-class selectors including DJ Pee Wee (Anderson Paak), The world famous Beat Junkies, Scratch Bastid, and Easy Mo Bee to name a few.
-He is also a member of the world-famous 45 Sessions and the Rock Force B-Boy Crew, and holds radio residencies on 102.1 Jams in the Bay Area and 102.5 KSFM in Sacramento with his weekly mixshow The Weekend Rewind.
+He is also a member of the world-famous 45 Sessions , the Rock Force B-Boy Crew, and holds radio residencies on 102.1 Jams in the Bay Area and 102.5 KSFM in Sacramento with his weekly mixshow The Weekend Rewind.

 Beyond the Booth